 The Middleton-Cross Plains Area School District will be a part of two presentations at the annual Wisconsin Association of School Boards State Education Convention in Milwaukee in early 2020.

-Director of Equity and Student Achievement Percy Brown Jr. and Board of Education president Bob Green will present, "Reframing the Achievement Gap: Equity and Excellence for All" during a pre-convention workshop from 1:30 to 5 p.m. on Tuesday, Jan.
+Director of Equity and Student Achievement Percy Brown Jr., Board of Education president Bob Green and Superintendent Dana Monogue will present, "Reframing the Achievement Gap: Equity and Excellence for All" during a pre-convention workshop from 1:30 to 5 p.m. on Tuesday, Jan.
 21 at the Hyatt Regency.

 Brown, who is also a senior outreach specialist for the Wisconsin Center for Education Research at UW-Madison and an adjunct instructor in Edgewood College's School of Education, and Green will also share how the District is proactively working to understand and change its current educational practices -- both individual and systemic -- that have perpetuated opportunity gaps.